Nik300/ManagedSoftwareExecutionCosmos/readme.md

 # ManagedSoftwareExecution (MSE)
 ## What the heck is that?
 Fair question!
 MSE is an algorithm made for CosmosOS that can execute a machine code designed from the ground up from me.
-By now, the MSE code only supports 8-bit iterators and register, but will add support for 32-bit as well as 16-bit in future.
+By now, the MSE code only supports 8-bit iterators and registers, but will add support for 32-bit as well as 16-bit in future.
 Actually, I don't think this project will be of any help right now, because a key component is missing: the compiler.
 ## How do I run code on Cosmos then?
 Well, unless you want to learn how the machine code works and write a code in machine language yourself from scratch, you have to wait for the parser to be completed.